vuejs/rfcs/active-rfcs/0000-function-api.md

 - Not called repeatedly on each render and produce less GC pressure;
 - Not subject to the issue where `useCallback` is almost always needed in order to prevent inline handlers causing over-re-rendering of child components;
 - Not subject to the issue where `useEffect` and `useMemo` may capture stale variables if the user forgets to pass the correct dependency array.
 Vue's automated dependency tracking ensures watchers and computed values are always correctly invalidated.

+> Note: we acknowledge the creativity of React Hooks, and it is a major source of inspiration for this proposal.
+However, the issues mentioned above do exist in its design and we noticed Vue's reactivity model happens to provide a way around them.

 ## Type Issues with Class API